c0x63c/mitmproxy-wsl-docker/README.md

 * Access the following after docker compose up -d
 * Turn on the PROXY setting of the OS or browser and set localhost:8080.
+* Access the [URL](http://mitm.it/) and import the certificate
+* Check the contents of proxy communication on localhost:8081.

 ## Version